 Mild irritation occurs.
 Additionally, a bright red patch is present just under the bulbar conjunctiva (simple episcleritis).
 A hyperemic, edematous, raised nodule (nodular episcleritis) may also be present.
 The palpebral conjunctiva is normal.

-Episcleritis is distinguished from conjunctivitis by hyperemia localized to a limited area of the globe and much less lacrimation.
-It is distinguished from scleritis by lack of photophobia and lack of severe pain.
+Episcleritis is distinguished from conjunctivitis (see Overview of Conjunctivitis) by hyperemia localized to a limited area of the globe, much less lacrimation and no discharge.
+It is distinguished from scleritis (see Scleritis) by lack of photophobia and lack of severe pain.